 Hello

 I'm Elizabeth and I am a hand sewing specialist in fabric and leather.
+I'm based in Buckinghamshire, UK.

 My training at the Royal School of Needlework gave me the foundation on which I have built my practice today.